Taxonomy for Awesome Social Agents

 fully omniscient, more omniscient, more information asymmetrical

-Human involvement
+n/aHuman involvement

-means at least one of the agent is a human.
+human_agent means at least one of the agent is a human.

-means the agents are simulated humans.
+simulated_humans means the agents are simulated humans.

 Application domains

-and education
+health and education are self-explanatory.

-means the simulation is related to policy-making.
+policy means the simulation is related to policy-making.

 Information asymmetry levels

-means all agents have full information about the environment and other agents.
+fully_omniscient means all agents have full information about the environment and other agents.

-means agents have only one or two sources of information that other agents do not have (in the prompts for LLM-powered agents).
+more_omniscient means agents have only one or two sources of information that other agents do not have (in the prompts for LLM-powered agents).
 This includes but not limited to roles, output format, occupation, partial overview of the environment, etc.

-means agents have various of different information sources that other agents do not have.
+more_information_asymmetrical means agents have various of different information sources that other agents do not have.

-if none of the above tags fits the paper.
+Here you can use n/a if none of the above tags fits the paper.

 Contribution Example

 We ask you to add four additional fields to each bibtex entry.
-The format of a bibtex you should add to main.bib
+The format of a bibtex you should add to main.bib is as follows

 @misc{Nobody37,